Fates-List-Archive/apidocs/docs/staff-guide/info.md

 ## Getting Help

 Feel DM any staff member if you need help with something.
 We are here to help you.
 Don't be rude and always strive to be respectful.

+## Ban Appeals

+We use our [Ban Appeals Server](https://fateslist.xyz/banappeal/invite) to handle Ban Appeals.

+This approach was chosen to ensure that ban appeals are personalised for users.
+Not everyone that gets banned may want to appeal (some just want the ban reason) and not everyone that gets banned falls into the same category as someone else.

+As staff, you are expected to deal with ban appeals and turn to a higher up when required.

+**Do not unban someone before asking for permission from Head Admin+**